if-03-22-D-fall-2018/assignment-4-pointer-fun-tatzlesberger/README.md

    - an integer variable `int_value`
    - a pointer to an integer `int_pointer`

 3. Assign some values to the variables.
 Take care how to assign a value to the pointer.
 What is possible there?
+Describe this briefly in a comment right after this line of code.

 2. Define a function `print_integers` which accepts the following paramters
    - an integer variable `int_value`
    - a pointer to an integer `int_pointer`

-   The function shall print both parameters in the following form `Got an integer value <x> and an address to an integer with value <y>` where `<x>` and `<y>` shall be replaced by the actual values of the parameters passed.
+   The function shall print *the values* of both parameters in the following form `Got an integer value <x> and an address to an integer with value <y>` where `<x>` and `<y>` shall be replaced by the actual values of the parameters passed.

-4. Call the function `print_integers` in the `main` function.
+4. Call the function `print_integers` in the `main` function and test your implementation.

 5. Define a function `change_integers` which accepts the same parameters as `print_integers`.
 In the function body the values of the two parameters shall be changed to some different values.

 6. Call the function `change_integers` and then again call `print_integers` at the end of the `main` function.
 Which values are changed, which are not?
 Why?
+Describe this briefly in a comment right after the call of the functions.

 7. Describe the five scenarios which can occur when declaring and using variables (declare a value, declare a pointer, get the value, get the value of a pointer, get the pointer of a value).
 Make a table as follows (two scenarios are already filled out for you to give you a more precise picture what to be done here).
 Write this table by hand, scan it (or take a photo) and add it to your repository.
 The name of the file shall be `scenarios.jpg` or `scenarios.png`.